FAIR-CA-indicators/FAIR-CA-indicators.github.io/README.md

 We believe that a major roadblocker is the lack of trust in a model’s quality.
 More transparency and objective measures of model quality will increase trust and thus improve cross-disciplinary collaboration in clinical and health research.
 With this project, a first step towards trust building and cross-discipline communication is taken.
 We believe that FAIR can be a connecting principle as it is recognised and appreciated in both clinical research and systems biomedicine.

+<span style="color:red"> New! </span>

+## Development of FAIR evaluation guidelines : first draft of FAIR indicators adapted to the COMBINE domain

 ## Project goals (Oct 2022-Mar2023)
 1. Achieve Community-consensus on FAIR indicators
 2. Develop FAIR evaluation guidelines